-Due to their "inanimate" appearance, however, people are often caught off-guard when they finally witness evidence of an infestation.
-Worse, they may misdiagnose the situation as a mold problem or even an ant problem (ants are attracted to the honeydew excreted by magnolia scale, as is explained in this article on organic ant control).
+Due to their "inanimate" appearance, people are often caught off-guard when they finally witness evidence of an infestation.
+Worse, they may misdiagnose the situation as a mold problem or even an ant problem; ants are attracted to the honeydew excreted by magnolia scale, as is explained in this article on organic ant control.

-And yes, there is an insecticidal spray you can apply to fight the problem.
-But for effective magnolia scale control, it is essential that you understand the scale insect's life cycle, because that cycle is what determines when to spray with insecticide to control magnolia scale.
+There is an insecticidal spray you can apply to fight the problem, but for effective magnolia scale control, it is essential that you understand the scale insect's life cycle, because that cycle is what determines when to spray with insecticide to control magnolia scale.

 The Life Cycle of the Magnolia Scale

 Scale insects pass through stages (phases) in their life cycle called "instars."
-The Penn State Department of Entomology explains the life cycle of these insects; a summary of their explanation follows:
+The Penn State Department of Entomology explains the life cycle of these insects.

 The insect overwinters at the tips of the tree's branches in what is known as the "nymph" instar.
 These nymphs start feeding in spring and reach maturity in the middle of the summer, at which time mating occurs.
 "Females later give birth to living young called crawlers in late August or early September."
-But, soon after, the crawling stops, and they will cling to the very twigs upon which overwintering will take place -- thus bringing us full circle.
+Soon after, the crawling stops and they will cling to the very twigs upon which overwintering will take place -- thus bringing us full circle.